Sticks80/rock_paper_scissors/README.md

-# sticks_and_stones
+# rock paper scissors
-Sticks and stones game in JavaScript
+In the process of making a rock paper scissors game using JavaScript.